 The final answer to the app or website question

 So, the final answer to whether you should build an app or a website is you should build the website first.
-And that website will take you 80-90% of the way towards your app.
+A website designed to be a web app.
+And if you use ReactJS that website will take you 80-90% of the way towards your app.

 When the website shows you have a foothold in the market, it is simply a matter of converting the website into a native app.